 2. It’s easier to start investing in a mutual fund than you think.
 The hardest part is taking the first step.
 All you need is P1,000 to start.

 3. Select the type of mutual fund that will fit your risk profile.
 Conservative investors may choose money market funds, bond funds, and balanced funds.
-Aggressive investors who can take on more risks may choose stock funds or equity funds.
+Aggressive investors who can take on more risks to grow their money may choose stock funds or equity funds.

 4. Take advantage of target date funds.
 Target date funds are ideal for addressing a financial goal slated for a future date, such as retirement or funding a child’s education.
 The fund manager actively oversees the portfolio to ensure that your investment grows over a period of time and is ready at the time you need it.
 Check out the Sun Life Prosperity Achiever Funds for 2028 and 2038

 5. Consider 2-in-1 investment products that combine protection and fund appreciation.
-Examples are comprehensive insurance plans that combine life and health protection with special bonuses and annual dividend earnings.
+Examples of investments in the Philippines that you can try are comprehensive insurance plans that combine life and health protection with special bonuses and annual dividend earnings.

 On avoiding scams